-The globally ageing population makes a collaborative like IRNDP highly relevant worldwide.
+The globally ageing population makes a collaborative network like IRNDP highly relevant worldwide.

-To link researchers globally to foster new research and accelerate knowledge translation that will prevent dementia worldwide.
+To link researchers globally to foster new research and accelerate knowledge translation that will delay or prevent dementia worldwide.

 We welcome membership from researchers and stakeholders in both high and low- to middle-income countries.

 IRNDP is governed by a leadership committee and an independent advisory group.